Oak View, California: History

+Oak View is an unincorporated community in Ventura County, California that has grown into a bedroom community for Ojai and Ventura, post-WWII.
+The town initially began growing more in the late 1940s and early 1950s as a residential community for workers in the nearby oil industry and other local employment opportunities in Ventura County.
+That industry has since diminished.

 Geography

-Oak View is located at (34.397416, -119.300127).

 According to the United States Census Bureau, the CDP has a total area of 3.4 sqmi, all of it land.

 At the 2010 census, the CDP had a total area of 2.0 sqmi, all of it land.